Causes and Treatments of Overbite

 Causes and Symptoms of the Condition

 The condition has several causes and symptoms.
-These several causes are nail-biting, thumb-sucking, teeth grinding, tongue thrusting, using pacifiers for toddlers, chewing on objects like pencils, and genetics.
+These several causes are nail-biting, thumb-sucking and other childhood habits such as lip sucking, teeth grinding, tongue thrusting, using pacifiers for toddlers, chewing on objects like pencils, and genetics.
 Due to some unavoidable reasons like genetics, it is inevitable to have this condition sometimes.
+Premature loss of baby teeth can affect the alignment of permanent teeth and contribute to overbite development.
 Yet, knowing these causes and changing some of your habits can help you avoid this problem.
+Crooked teeth and misalignment between the top and bottom teeth can also be causes or symptoms of overbite.

 The first symptom of it is related to appearance.
 People with this condition have their upper teeth overlap their bottom teeth.
-Other symptoms of it include jaw pain, headache, pain while eating, difficulty while speaking, and jaw stiffness.
+Other symptoms of it include jaw pain, neck pain, headache, pain while eating, difficulty while speaking, and jaw stiffness.
+Overbite can also cause issues with the temporomandibular joint, leading to jaw discomfort.
 It is better to see a dentist if you have such symptoms.

 Diagnosing of Overbite